How to Spot and Solve Drainage Problems in Plymouth Yards

 In neighborhoods like Wayzata Highlands and Legacy Oaks, I’ve seen newly built homes with beautiful lawns that turn into shallow ponds after a storm.
 The surface looks dry for a few days, but dig a few inches down and it’s like a soaked sponge.
 The worst part?
 Even when the grading looks perfect, the ground underneath can still be oversaturated.
 That’s why you can have a yard that technically “drains” but still feels soft and unstable.

-Builders often skip proper subgrade preparation because clay doesn’t erode like sandy soil—it stays put.
+Builders often skip proper site grading and clay soil amendment preparation because clay doesn’t erode like sandy soil—it stays put.
 That’s good for stability during construction, but it’s terrible for drainage long term.
 Add a sump pump discharge line that dumps directly onto that same soil, and you’ve basically got a permanent wet zone in your yard.

 Once the soil is saturated, it can’t take on more water.
 Everything from patio bases to deck footings starts to shift.
 I’ve rebuilt patios that looked brand new but failed within two years because water kept migrating under the surface.
 When that trapped moisture freezes in winter, it expands and pushes everything upward.
 Then when it thaws, the ground settles unevenly, leaving dips and cracks behind.